MarianoChaves/pygent/README.md

 # Pygent

 Pygent is a coding assistant that executes each request inside an isolated Docker container whenever possible.
 If Docker is unavailable (for instance on some Windows setups) the commands are executed locally instead.
+Full documentation is available in the `docs/` directory and at the project site.

 ## Features